 I have researched and created a number of unique tours, each designed with the intention to show you Hong Kong and its culture, customs and history in an interesting and fun way.
 So, let us introduce you to Hong Kong, let us introduce you to the REAL Hong Kong, a city where East truly does meet West like in no other.
 Let us introduce you to Hong Kong, a place we call home.

 Hi, my name is Burcin – pronounced Bour-chin.
 Yes, I know it takes a bit of practice!
-I am originally from Germany, a mother of 2 passionate children and a Social Science student of the Open University, UK.
+I am originally from Germany, a mother of 2 passionate children who recently completed her honours degree at the Open University, UK.
 Over the years I have lived with my family in several countries including Greece, Vietnam, Singapore and Turkey.
 We moved back to Germany with the intention of settling down; it did not feel right.
 Asia called us back, and we moved to Hong Kong!

 I first visited Hong Kong when I was living in Singapore with my family and immediately, fell in love with this amazing place!
 I always hoped to be able to live in Hong Kong one day.
 Three years later – here I am!